Susan Glazebrook: Career

 Glazebrook worked as a junior lecturer in history at the University of Auckland in 1976, 1978 and 1979.
 Between 1981 and 1983, she was based in Rouen, France, where she worked with a government-funded body responsible for the resettlement of refugees in France.
 In 1984, she was a research assistant under Sir Keith Sinclair and a tutor in history at the University of Auckland.
 She was a part-time lecturer in commercial law at Auckland from 1991 to 1994.

 Glazebrook joined legal firm Simpson Grierson in 1986, and became a partner in 1988.
 She was a member of various commercial boards and government advisory committees, and served as president of the Inter-Pacific Bar Association, in 1998.

 Glazebrook was appointed a judge of the High Court of New Zealand on 14 December 2000, having served until that time as temporary judge of that court.
 She was appointed to the Court of Appeal on 24 May 2002.

 On 6 August 2012, Glazebrook was appointed to the Supreme Court.

-Glazebrook is acting as administrator of the government while the governor-general, Dame Cindy Kiro, is in Britain attending the funeral of Queen Elizabeth II.
+Glazebrook acted as administrator of the government while the governor-general, Dame Cindy Kiro, was in Britain attending the funeral of Queen Elizabeth II.